iarobinson/windaily/README.md

 ## To Do

-- Create Win scaffold so users can share a picture and a few notes related to their daily successes
-- Associate wins with each challenge (/challenges/:challenge_id/wins/:win_id)
-- Empower wins to store pictures via ActiveStorage
+- Empower wins to store pictures via ActiveStorage (installed but i think it's configured improperly)
-- Wins Object includes - date, description, images
+- Currently something is broken in regards to saving wins
+- Associate wins with their challenge
--
+- Add testing

 ## Tech